jsoma/2026-databases/curriculum.md

 ## Weekly Breakdown

-### Week 1-2: Working with Large Government Databases
+### Weeks 1-2: Working with Large Government Databases
 **Core Question**: How do you handle datasets too big for Excel but not worth the cloud?
 → [Assignment](assignments.md#week-1-2-large-local-databases) | [Readings](readings.md#week-1-2-working-with-large-government-databases) | [Tech](tech-stack.md#databases)